Herbs and Supplements

 Personal Stance

-Well, what is my stance on the use of herbs and supplements?
+My stance on the use of herbs and supplements is complex.

-• It is complicated.
-I do not believe anything natural is good or safe.
-Neither do I think that all herbs are useless.
+• While I do not believe that everything natural is inherently good or safe, I also do not think that all herbs are useless.

-• On the principle of "first, do no harm", I would say that for minor conditions such as pre-diabetes, you may give herbs and supplements a try (coupled with lifestyle changes).
+• In line with the principle of "first, do no harm", I suggest that for minor conditions like pre-diabetes, herbs and supplements can be considered, especially when combined with lifestyle changes.

 • Bilberry may inhibit platelet aggregation and potentially has an anticoagulant effect.